tel: +48 22 499 98 98

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical devices or other advanced devices.
+• Key role in the industry of new technologies – find application in HDD drives, electric motors, medical apparatus and very advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-It's also worth noting that small elements of these magnets can complicate diagnosis after entering the body.
+• Potential hazard associated with microscopic parts of magnets pose a threat, if swallowed, which becomes significant in the context of children's health.
+It's also worth noting that tiny parts of these magnets are able to be problematic in medical diagnosis after entering the body.

 Neodymium magnets are not recommended for people with pacemakers.